adamcobabe/mrv/doc/source/install.rst

 .. have to use full url here, can't just refer to the _easy_install target for some reason

-If you don't have an easy_install binary yet, you can install it `via the setuptools <http://pypi.python.org/pypi/setuptools>`_.
+.. note:: If you don't have an easy_install binary yet, you can install it `via the setuptools <http://pypi.python.org/pypi/setuptools>`_.
+The windows installation claims being for 32 bit installations only, but it works fine in 64 bit python installations as well.

 **************
 Retrieving MRV